Tampa Child Abuse Attorney

 Aggravated child abuse is a Class 1 Felony, punishable by up to 30 years in prison and a fine of $10,000.
 Aggravated child abuse results in severe and lasting physical injuries to the child as well as emotional ones.
 Because of this, Florida’s penalties for an aggravated child abuser are harsh.
 As such, it is crucial that you work with an experienced Tampa criminal child abuse defense lawyer who has the knowledge and experience to prove to the court the actual circumstances or to drastically reduce your sentence through experienced negotiation.
 If you have been accused of aggravated child abuse, you will want a skilled Tampa child abuse attorney who understands the intricacies of Florida law surrounding child abuse and the differences between child abuse and aggravated child abuse.

-The skilled Tampa child abuse attorneys at the law firm of All Family Law Group, P.A. have the experience and knowledge to aggressively represent you through the challenging legal system.
+The skilled criminal defense child abuse attorneys in Tampa at the law firm of All Family Law Group, P.A. have the experience and knowledge to aggressively represent you through the challenging legal system.
 Call 813-672-1900 or contact our firm online to schedule a free initial consultation to discuss the options available to you.
 Non-business hours please call (813) 551-3903.

 Evidence of Child Abuse and Aggravated Child Abuse